shinichiroando/PyDSNB/README.md

 ## How to use PyDSNB

-The file 'PyDSNB.py' constains all the essential functions taht are used to compute various quantities relevant to DSNB, such as star-formation rate and supernova neutrino spectrum.
+The file 'PyDSNB.py' constains all the essential functions that are used to compute various quantities relevant to DSNB, such as star-formation rate and supernova neutrino spectrum.
 Please also read 'PyDSNB.ipynb' The main class 'DSNB' takes an initialization file.
 We include 'params.ini' as an example.
 The content of this file should be self-explanatory.